 Bloomington Vascular Surgery practice is under Bloomington Medical Services.
 We are part of a larger, trusted institution, the Wooster Community Hospital Health System.

-Do you need reliable cardiovascular services near you?
-Bloomington’s top cardiovascular surgeon, Dr. Eric Turney, is highly trained, experienced, and compassionate.
+Do you need reliable vascular services near you?
+Bloomington’s top vascular surgeon, Dr. Eric Turney, is highly trained, experienced, and compassionate.
 He can help you receive the best treatment for your condition.
 You may call our friendly staff at (330) 263-8144 to learn about our comprehensive and compassionate services.
 You may also use our secure online request form to schedule an appointment with us.

 We look forward to serving you!